 Weddings can be a wonderful time, but planning can also make the couple very stressed.
-Between planning the reception and the ceremony, there are many other detailed tasks that need completing.
+Between planning the reception and the ceremony, many other detailed tasks need completing.
 But setting up a practical wedding registry should not be difficult.

 When going to the wedding registry store, like Bed Bath and Beyond, Amazon.com(affiliate), Macy's, Bloomingdales, or Neiman Marcus, you will find everything you would ever want in your home.
 But, not everything needs to be added to the wedding registry.
 This week, we will provide you with a complete list of items to add to your practical wedding registry.

 Tip: Be sure to register right after you get engaged, so there is plenty of time for guests to get the right item for you.

 Let’s first start with the kitchen.
 This room has a lot of stuff and can easily be added to your wedding registry.
 Before you add all those items, let’s figure out what you actually need.